Elizabeth Lowrey

-Elizabeth Owen Lowrey is an American interior designer, and principal and director of interior architecture at Elkus Manfredi Architects.
+Elizabeth Lowrey is an American interior designer, and principal and director of interior architecture at Elkus Manfredi Architects.

+Career

 Lowrey gained a Bachelor of Interior Architecture degree in 1983 from Auburn University.
 She was hired by Elkus Manfredi in 1988 as the firm's first employee, and became a principal in 2002.

-Recent projects she has led have included an office for Boston Art at Seaport District, a headquarters for Draper Laboratory, the New Brunswick Performing Arts Center, and a "boutique hotel" called The Verb.
+Recent projects she has led have included an office for Third Rock Ventures a headquarters for Draper Laboratory, the New Brunswick Performing Arts Center, "boutique hotels" called The White Elephant in Nantucket and Palm Beach The MassMutual Boston headquarters And the Georgetown University Student Residences.

+Recognition

+Lowrey has been named as "One of the Most Influential Bostonians" by Boston Magazine 2019–2024, and one of 10 Outstanding Women Leaders by Boston Real Estate Times She was a winner of the Suzanne King Public Service Award by Crew Boston 2022.

 In 2018 she and David Manfredi were jointly awarded the Robert S. Swain Jr. Distinguished Service Award of the Real Estate Finance Association (REFA).

 In 2019 she received an Honorary Doctorate in Fine Arts from the Massachusetts College of Art (MassArt).

-She is a frequent contributor to industry publications.
-Among her recent articles are the following: